foxglove/mcap/docs/specification/README.md

 Channel Info records in the summary are duplicates of Channel Info records throughout the Data section.

-Datatype records in the summary are duplicates of Datatype records throughout the Data section.
+Schema records in the summary are duplicates of Schema records throughout the Data section.

 ### Summary Offset Section